Skip to content

 TIP

-Store your jwtSecret in .env.local and never commit it to source control.
+Store LITE_AUTH_SECRET and LITE_AUTH_USERS in .env.local and never commit them to source control.

 Not for production